DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/speed-up-test-execution.md

 ## Optimize Your Page Model

-Improper page model structure can increase testing time in large test suites.

-Time spent on creation of page objects accumulates.
-If you create an instance in every test file, testing time increases.
-In large test suites this can lead to the `Unable to establish connection` error.
-Do not export the page model class from your page model file.

-Instead, create a new page model instance and export that instance.
+In your page model file, create an instance with the `new` keyword and export that instance.

 **PageModel.js**